 It is the responsibility of the VPAA to be certain that all applicable standards and policies that have been approved by the University have been applied fairly to each individual.
-Additionally, the VPAA’s recommendation shall reflect his/her professional judgment about the qualifications and suitability of the candidate for reappointment, promotion or tenure.
+Additionally, the VPAA’s recommendation shall reflect his/her professional judgment about the overall qualifications of the candidate for reappointment, promotion or tenure.